ducakar/TextureReplacer/TextureReplacer/README.md

 Change Log
 ----------
+* 0.15.1
+    - made skybox replacement in the main menu more reliable
 * 0.15
     - better logic for triggering texture replacement
     - full texture replacement is performed on each scene switch